cannawen/dota-gsi-discord-bot/README.md

 - See Github Projects page for project roadmap
 - Stories start in the `Icebox`, and get prioritize into `To Do`.
 They then flow through `In Progress` and `Done`
 - Commits are tagged with the story they correspond to

+## Contributing
+If you see a typo or have any ideas for a cool feature, open a github issue and let us know!
+If you know how to code, feel free to peruse our fine selection of open issues and leave a comment to stake claim on any that appeal to you